-Giving paid media the investment it deserves isn’t cheap — it’s a cost you need to justify to management every quarter.
-If your company doesn’t have the right pieces in place, it is hard to prove its impact.
+Giving paid media the investment it deserves isn’t cheap — it’s a cost you need to justify every quarter.
+If you don’t have the right pieces in place like a creative feedback loop and end-to-end measurement, it can be hard to prove the impact of your campaigns.
+One big question looms as you assess your options: in-house vs agency?

-Option 2: Hire a marketing agency to run your paid media campaigns
+Option 2: Hire a performance marketing agency for paid media

-How an agency can help you: Six questions, answered
+How a performance marketing agency can help: six frequently-asked questions, answered

 This inside look allows you to make a more informed decision as you consider whether to hire an agency or build your own paid media team.

-Silverback intentionally limits the number of clients its paid media account managers handle in order to facilitate close, responsive relationships.
+Taking on too many clients leads to poor results and employee burnout.
+That’s why Silverback intentionally limits the number of clients its account managers handle in order to facilitate close, responsive relationships.

 “We always talk about clear expectations,” Louis Belpaire, Silverback’s chief operating officer, explains.
-“With the smaller client load, if there is work for a client needing to be expedited, the turnaround is going to be much faster on the paid media side.”
+“With the smaller client load, if there is work for a client that needs to be expedited, the turnaround is going to be much faster.”

-It can be tempting to demand making immediate changes when a campaign appears to be underperforming.
+It can be tempting to make immediate changes when a campaign appears to be underperforming.
 When new tools roll out from a major player like Google or Facebook, the temptation to dive in headfirst can be almost irresistible.

 Silverback facilitates client-agency communication in a number of ways.
 Basecamp serves as a repository for all files and conversations.
 Bi-weekly or weekly phone calls provide stakeholders with verbal explanations of project data and recent performance.
-Quarterly business reviews allow the entire client team, including C-suite executives, to develop an overall understanding of the work completed so far and what’s planned for the next quarter.
+With quarterly business reviews, the entire client team, including C-suite executives, can develop an overall understanding of the work completed so far and what’s planned for the next quarter.

 Clarity is the essential aim of these conversations.
 A campaign may appear to be moving along well from the agency’s perspective until the client gets upset over the cost of new leads.